briankendall/TLRH-ACYOASOATTRPGCBAMWIFTABHOPSOH/README.md

-### Global game jam 2019
+### The Long Road Homeward - A Choose-Your-Own-Adventure Simulation of a Table-Top RPG Created By A Madman Who Is Far Too Amused By His Own Puerile Sense of Humor

 Silly global game jam game from 2019 that was made during the final eight hours of the game jam while heinously sleep deprived.

-The full title is: *The Long Road Homeward - A Choose-Your-Own-Adventure Simulation of a Table-Top RPG Created By A Madman Who Is Far Too Amused By His Own Puerile Sense of Humor*

 Controls: